lyapizz/recommend-py/README.md

 What's next:
 - DB to store users and films.
 Currently I consider mongoDB for it
 - User Interface for voting for a film
-- New modern films, currently all films in db is below 2000 year.
+- New modern films, currently all films in db are below 2000 year.